 Implant-supported dentures are dentures that are being anchored with the use of dental implants, which are permanent fixtures.
 They are secured to your jawbone and may be used to replace several teeth.
 Implant-supported dentures are composed of the implant, a metal post that is usually made of titanium, and a custom-made crown that matches the rest of your natural teeth.

-There are different ways of how implant-supported dentures can be attached.
-As for care and maintenance, they are just the same with the traditional dentures.
+There are different ways in how implant-supported dentures can be attached.
+As for care and maintenance, they are just the same as traditional dentures.
 Clients most commonly seek out to have implant-supported dentures on their lower jaw because the upper jaw has fewer challenges in terms of having them securely fit.
 Some people have them on both upper and lower jaws as well.

 These are some of the kinds of dentures available in most dental clinics.
 If you are still not sure about the type that you should have, feel free to ask us on your next visit.

 CALL TRI-CITY DENTAL CARE SERVING KENNEWICK, PASCO, AND RICHLAND TO SET UP AN APPOINTMENT AT 509.579.0759